kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-experiment.md

   metric for a set of hyperparameters reaches the `goal`, Katib stops trying more hyperparameter combinations.

   You can run the Experiment without specifying the `goal`.
-In that case, Katib runs the Experiment until the corresponding successful trials reach `maxTrialCount`.
+In that case, Katib runs the Experiment until the corresponding successful Trials reach `maxTrialCount`.
   `maxTrialCount` parameter is described below.

   The default way to calculate the Experiment's objective is: